GoogleChrome/developer.chrome.com/site/en/blog/push-notifications-on-the-open-web/index.md

   the future.
 * You have to show a notification when you receive a push message.
 * Chrome on desktop has the caveat that if Chrome isn't running, push messages won't be received.
-This differs from Chrome OS and Android where push messages will always be received.
+This differs from ChromeOS and Android where push messages will always be received.

 ### Shouldn't we be using the Permissions API?